Common Terms

 Profit Margin

-A product’s sale price minus its cost.
-This number will be different for each product, and is usually expressed as a percentage.
-If a product cost $60, but you sold it for $100, you made $40, or a 40% margin.
+• If a product costs $60, but you sold it for $100, you made $40, or a 40% margin.

 Gross Profit Margin

-Profit margin averaged across all the products sold.
+• Profit margin averaged across all the products sold.

 Conversion Rate

-The percentage of visitors who buy something at your store.
-If 2,000 people visit your store in a week, but 400 buy, your conversion rate is 20%.
+• If 2,000 people visit your store in a week, but 400 buy, your conversion rate is 20%.

 Average Transaction Value (ATV)